-3. Trio's business and O'Bryen's role
+3. Trio's business and Phillpott's role

-- 3.1 Trio (formerly Astarra Capital Limited) carried on a business managing funds for a number of MISs and superannuation entities. - 3.2 Trio was the holder of an Australian Financial Services Licence (AFSL) issued by ASIC which authorised it to operate, as responsible entity, managed investment schemes registered under the Corporations Act.
-It also held a Registrable Superannuation Entity Licence issued by APRA in relation to its activities as a trustee of superannuation entities. - 3.3 O'Bryen was: - (a) a non-executive director of Trio from 27 June 2007 to 17 December 2009; - (b) a member of the risk and compliance committee of Trio from 4 December 2007 to 10 June 2008 and on 4 December 2008; and - (c) chairman of the risk and compliance committee of Trio from 26 August 2008 to 25 November 2008 and from 25 February 2009 to 17 December 2009. - 3.4 The MISs operated by Trio included the ASF which is referred to further in Section 5 below.
+- 3.1 Trio (formerly Astarra Capital Limited) carried on a business managing funds for a number of MISs and superannuation entities. - 3.2 Trio was the holder of an Australian Financial Services Licence (AFSL) issued by ASIC which authorised it to operate, as Responsible Entity, managed investment schemes registered under the Corporations Act.
+It also held a Registrable Superannuation Entity Licence issued by APRA in relation to its activities as a trustee of superannuation entities. - 3.3 Phillpott's roles included: - (a) Chief Executive Officer, a director, secretary and a member of the Risk and Compliance Committee of Trio from October 2005 to 5 January 2010; and - (b) a director and secretary of Trio's parent entity AFM from 24 April 2007 to 5 January 2010. - 3.4 The MISs operated by Trio included the ASF which is referred to further in Section 5 below.